Bairoking/Java/README.md

-A repo for all my Java Language files in The University of The Gambia | programming 1
+A repo for all my Java Language files on My School Projects | programming 1